benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 The open loop system is again as stable as it gets.
 Now let's aim to minimize $\Vert x-u \Vert$.
 It doesn't matter what norm you choose here or whether you treat the noise as stochastic or worst case with respect to $w$, the optimal control is going to be $u_t = x_t/b$.
 Once again, the closed loop system has a pole at $1$ and is arbitrary fragile to misspecification of $b$.

 I could continue to construct nasty examples, but I hope these examples are sufficiently illustrative.
-These examples are certainly contrived and pathological, and it's not at all clear that the model here reflects any optimal control problem you might be hoping to solve.
+The two examples are certainly contrived and pathological, and it's not at all clear that they reflect any optimal control problem you might have been hoping to solve.
 However, both examples involve systems that are robust and stable in open loop.
 It's only when we close the feedback loop that we end up in a dangerous situation.
-That simple optimal control problems give some profoundly fragile solutions should be a clear warning: You can't just optimize and hope to be robust.
-You have to consider your uncertainty as a first class citizen when designing control systems.
+That simple optimal control problems give some profoundly fragile solutions should be a clear warning: _You can't just optimize and hope to be robust._ You have to consider uncertainty as a first class citizen when designing feedback systems.

 In some sense, the core contribution of robust control is in raising awareness of fundamental tradeoffs in the design of feedback systems.
 Where should you put that extra sensor?
 Which parts of the system are likely to create issues?
 Is it possible to avoid performance disruptions when updating a single component in a legacy system?
 These questions are important in all aspects of system engineering, and developing accessible tools for addressing them in machine learning systems remains a daunting but essential challenge.

-I am emphatically not saying that control design is hopeless.
-It's easy to walk away with either the impression "Ben's examples are pathologies and unlike what I see in practice" or "shoot, all of this ML stuff is hopeless, I'm going to go work on something tractable like vaccine development."
+I am emphatically not saying that the design of feedback systems is hopeless.
+It's easy to walk away with the impression "Ben's examples are pathologies and unlike what I see in practice" or the pessimistic feeling of "shoot, all of this ML stuff is hopeless, I'm going to go work on something tractable like vaccine development."
 I'm not saying that engineering robust machine learning systems is hopeless.
 I'm just saying that our community has to work better to incorporate multiple levels of uncertainty in its thinking.
 What are the fundamental tradeoffs between performance and robustness in machine learning?
 What do we even want to be robust to?
 In the next post I want to describe some of these robustness tradeoffs without using the language of optimization, probing if that provides some enticing paths forward.